Linzaer/Ultra-Light-Fast-Generic-Face-Detector-1MB/ncnn/README.md

 ```

-Next, you can convert this onnx model like **version-RFB-320_ncnn_slim.onnx** into an ncnn model.
+Next, you can convert this onnx model like **version-RFB-320_ncnn_slim.onnx** into a ncnn model.
 Here is a website for online conversion : https://convertmodel.com/?tdsourcetag=s_pctim_aiomsg

 * We provide converted NCNN models of version-slim-320 and version-RFB-320 in ./ncnn/data .
 ## Build